-Anthropology is the study of what it means to be human: from the study of culture and social relations, to human biology and evolution, to languages, to music, art and architecture, and to vestiges of human habitation.
+Anthropology is the study of what it means to be human: from the study of culture and social relations, to human biology and evolution, to languages, to music and art, and to vestiges of human habitation.
 It considers such fascinating questions as how peoples' behavior changes over time, how people move about the world, why and how people from distant parts of the world and dissimilar cultures are different and the same, how the human species has evolved over millions of years, and how individuals understand and operate successfully in distinct cultural settings.

 Undergraduates majoring in Anthropology learn how to study people as well as how communities and organizations work.
 Many undergraduates have difficulty selecting their major, changing their minds several times as they search for a course of study which interests them and can lead to post-college employment.
 That search sometimes results in costly extra years of study.
 The undergraduates choosing to major in Anthropology can be comfortable that their choice is both exciting and practical.

 Read more about Anthropology jobs and why you should study Anthropology.